rakishraja/Best-README-Template/README.md

 ### CyberGuard 360 (CG360)

-CG360 implements federated learning on Android and Windows, safeguarding data privacy.
-It uses CIFAR-10, Kotlin, Malimg, and KronoDroid datasets for robust model training.
+CyberGuard 360 (CG360) deploys federated learning, utilizing CIFAR-10, Kotlin, Malimg, and KronoDroid datasets for robust malware detection.
+It features an optimized MLP model for efficiency and privacy, with predictions available via a Django server interface.

 ### Mobile Security Framework (MobSF)